Volvarina alloginella

 Volvarina alloginella is a species of sea snail, a marine gastropod mollusk in the family Marginellidae, the margin snails.

 Description

 The length of the shell attains 10.75 mm, its diameter 4.35 mm.

 Distribution

-This marine species occurs off Cuba in the Caribbean Sea.
+This marine species occurs off Cuba in the Caribbean Sea, more specifically, the species was found in Boca de Camarioca on the Hicacos Peninsula in Matanzas province, Cuba.
+Alloginella inhabits depths of 10 to 20 meters with many other species of Volvarina.